poseidon/typhoon/docs/topics/hardware.md

 ## Ubiquiti

-Ubiquiti EdgeRouters work well with bare-metal Kubernetes clusters.
-Knowledge about how to setup an EdgeRouter and use the CLI is required.
+Ubiquiti EdgeRouters and EdgeOS work well with bare-metal Kubernetes clusters.
+Familiarity with EdgeRouter setup and CLI usage is required.

 ### PXE